juangcarmona/jgcarmona.com/src/content/blog/building-a-sovereign-home-network/index.md

 * One stable IP
 * One cryptographic identity

 IP addresses are assigned manually and documented.
-No dynamic allocation.

 ### Trust Model